The Motorcycle Cannonball History

 Promoter / Owner

 Since the first Motorcycle Cannonball run in 2010, antique motorcycle riders from around the world have anxiously signed up to follow Lonnie Isam Jr. across the United States on a unique journey that many have described as “life changing.”
 Before his passing in August of 2017, Lonnie had already passed the Cannonball torch to Jason Sims...Read More

-John Classen returns for the 6th time as Course Master for the 2020 Motorcycle Cannonball.
+John Classen returns for the 6th time as Course Master for the 2021 Motorcycle Cannonball.
 Since the inception of the Motorcycle Cannonball in 2010, John has been instrumental in laying out the challenging rides and incredible sights along the course for the Cannonballers.
-Other than his role of Motorcycle Cannonball Course Master, John Classen has been...Read More
+2019 brought a new challenge for John, the Cross Country Chase, where his...Read More

 Vicki “Spitfire” Sanfelipo

 Vicki is a Registered Nurse and EMT who cheerfully escorts Cannonball riders across the country, providing medical attention as needs arise.
 She is the author of “A Crash Course for the Motorcyclist” and established the non-profit organization Accident Scene Management (ASM) in 1996 in order to reduce injuries and fatalities to motorcyclists through First Response training....Read More

 Missi‘s love for all things motorized started when she was two years old, and her dad had her riding shotgun in his 1955 Chevy drag car.
 By the time she was around seven, he had added blocks to the passenger pegs of his Honda so she could ride with him.
 This was the start of her...Read More